Classic Chili in the Crock-Pot

 Recipe Rating

-3. Great twist with white vinegar & honey.
+4. Great twist with white vinegar & honey.
 The Italian seasoning adds a great layer, too.
-Thanks for for this recipe.
-I want some now!!!
+Thanks for for this recipe, it was delicious.5 stars

 1. I totally agree Debi!
-And I love all of your suggestions, it’s absolutely a wintertime staple for me! 🙂
+It’s absolutely a wintertime staple for me! 🙂